Contract Execution Phase: Everything You Need to Know

 Electronic signatures can speed up the signing period of a contract by several days.
 In addition, using electronic signatures can increase security, as contracts do not need to be physically delivered to the parties for signatures.
 After all parties have signed the contract, it should be filed.
 Electronic filling will make it much easier to find contracts in the future.

 If you need help with the contract execution phase, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.